What is Form 1095-B?

 - Your financial situation doesn’t allow you to obtain health insurance, like financial hardship.

 Can Community Tax Help Me with Form 1095-B?

-Our team of certified tax professionals have helped over 44,000 clients resolve over $250 million in tax debt.
+Our team of licensed tax professionals have helped over 44,000 clients resolve over $250 million in tax debt.
 Whether you just switched insurance providers in the last year, or you need help paying a bill from the IRS, let our team create a strategy so you can resolve your tax debt.
 Reach out to Community Tax today at 999.676.4319 for a free consultation and learn about our helpful tax services.